WHAT IS MACD TRADING?

 MACD trading is a strategy using the Moving Average Convergence Divergence.
-The MACD is one of the most popular technical indicators used in trading.
+The MACD is a popular technical indicator used in trading.

 It’s simple and flexible; finding the momentum or confirming a trend.
-The MACD trading strategy can be used to find entries and exits.
+At times, the MACD trading strategy is used to find entries and exits.

 The stock market is a battle of the bulls and the bears.
 Each trader is trying to get a piece of the win.
 In order to do that, traders look for tools to give them the advantage over others.

-The MACD calculates the difference of two exponential moving averages; the 12 and 26 EMAs.
+The Moving Average Convergence Divergence calculates the difference of two exponential moving averages; the 12 and 26 EMAs.
 The 12 EMA is faster than the 26 EMA.

-Hence it’s known as the signal line.
+Hence the name signal line.
 However, remember that the MACD is a lagging indicator.
 MACD trading should be used in conjunction with candlesticks and patterns.

 MACD trading has different strategies you can use.
 These strategies can be quite helpful to use for trading the stock market.

 MACD trading crossovers are one of the most popular MACD trading strategies.
-The MACD cross can be either bullish or bearish in nature.
+The Moving Average Convergence Divergence cross can be either bullish or bearish in nature.